-- the oil and natural gas production estimates for the twelve months ending May 31, 2012 contained in the reserve reports; - · estimated direct operating expenses and development expenses for the twelve months ending June 30, 2012 contained in the reserve reports; - projected payments made or received pursuant to the hedge contracts for the twelve months ending June 30, 2012; - estimated general and administrative expenses of \$850,000 for the twelve months ending June 30, 2012; and - an adjustment for the estimated production, revenue, operating expenses and development expenses (as adjusted to reflect that Enduro Sponsor has agreed to pay for \$7.3 million of development expenses otherwise attributable to the trust) expected in the twelve months ending June 30, 2012 for drilling projects in the Haynesville Shale that are not included in the reserve reports.
+- the oil and natural gas production estimates for the twelve months ending May 31, 2012 contained in the reserve reports; - estimated direct operating expenses and development expenses for the twelve months ending June 30, 2012 contained in the reserve reports; - projected payments made or received pursuant to the hedge contracts for the twelve months ending June 30, 2012; - estimated general and administrative expenses of \$850,000 for the twelve months ending June 30, 2012; and - an adjustment for the estimated production, revenue, operating expenses and development expenses (as adjusted to reflect that Enduro Sponsor has agreed to pay for \$7.3 million of development expenses otherwise attributable to the trust) expected in the twelve months ending June 30, 2012 for drilling projects in the Haynesville Shale that are not included in the reserve reports.

-The projected financial information was based on the hypothetical assumption that prices for oil and natural gas remain constant at \$87.75 per Bbl of oil and \$4.19 per MMBtu of natural gas during the twelve month projection period.
-These assumed prices were based on the volumetric weighted average using the following prices: (1) average actual NYMEX prices of \$89.77 for oil and \$4.20 for natural gas for the months of July 2011 through September 2011, (2) estimated average NYMEX prices for the month of October 2011 of \$83.50 for oil and \$3.57 for natural gas, and (3) NYMEX futures strip pricing of \$87.50 and \$4.25 for the months of November 2011 through June 2012.
-Our assumed prices are then adjusted to take into account Enduro Sponsor's estimate of the basis differential (based on location and quality of the production) between published prices and the prices actually received by Enduro Sponsor.
+The projected financial information was also based on the hypothetical assumption that prices for oil and natural gas remain constant at \$92.50 per Bbl of oil and \$4.50 per MMBtu of natural gas during the twelve months ending May 31, 2012.
+These hypothetical prices are then adjusted to take into account Enduro Sponsor's estimate of the basis differential (based on location and quality of the production) between published prices and the prices actually received by Enduro Sponsor.
 Actual prices paid for oil and natural gas expected to be produced from the Underlying Properties during the twelve months ending May 31, 2012 will likely differ from these hypothetical prices due to fluctuations in the prices generally experienced with respect to the production of oil and natural gas and variations in basis differentials.
-For example, for the twelve months ended September 30, 2011, the published daily average closing WTI crude oil spot price per Bbl was approximately \$92.80 and the daily average Henry Hub natural gas spot price per MMBtu was approximately \$4.11.
+For example, for the twelve months ended August 31, 2011, the published daily average closing WTI crude oil spot price per Bbl was approximately \$91.97 and the daily average Henry Hub natural gas spot price per MMBtu was approximately \$4.11.